regiellis/comfy-chair-go/README.md

 ## 🆕 Recent Improvements & Features

+* **Opt-in Node Watching for Reloads:**
+  * Use the new `watch_nodes` command or select "Select Watched Nodes for Reload" from the interactive menu to choose which custom node directories should trigger reloads.
+Only the selected directories are watched; all others are ignored by default.
+  * Your selection is saved to `.env` as `COMFY_RELOAD_INCLUDE_DIRS` (comma-separated list).
+  * Symlinked directories are supported and will be resolved and watched cross-platform.
 * **Command Aliases:** All commands support both `snake_case` and `kebab-case` (e.g., `create_node` and `create-node`).
 * **--help Flag & Usage:** Use `--help`, `-h`, or `help` to show a detailed usage guide with all commands and aliases.
 * **.env Validation:** On startup, required `.env` variables are checked; missing variables trigger a warning and setup guidance.